Head and Brain Injury Attorneys in York, PA

 - Changes in sleep patterns

-- Dizziness, lightheadedness, balance problems
+- Dizziness, lightheadedness, or balance problems

 - Ringing in the ears

-- Increased sensitivity to sounds, light, and interruptions
+- Increased sensitivity to light and sounds

 - Difficulty organizing and sequencing information